 - 1 cup light brown sugar, packed (200 g)

 - 1 teaspoon vanilla extract

-- 2 apples peeled, cored and cut into 1/4-inch squares
+- 2 medium apples, peeled, cored and cut into 1/4-inch squares

 - We recommend using Granny Smith or Honeycrisp apples for baking.
 They keep their texture and flavor through the baking process.